hyunminkang/htslibr/README.md

-Please read [here](https://weinstockj.github.io/htslibr) for documentation for the R package.
+Please read [here](https://weinstockj.github.io/htslibr) for documentation of the htslibr R package.
 To install this package, you can use `remotes::install_github(repo = "weinstockj/htslibr", subdir = "htslibr")`